ModseeDev/Modsee/docs/status.rst

 Next Steps
 ---------

+- Begin work on VIS-007: Implement customizable grid system with size and spacing controls
 - Begin work on VIS-002: Develop camera controls (rotate, pan, zoom)
 - Begin work on VIS-003: Implement selection system for nodes and elements
 - Complete implementation of MODEL-002: Element class and related functionality